selcukgoktas/SalesforceDeveloperTraining/README.md

 Check the given number is mystical or not.
 Mystical number is a number where the sum of the individual digits is equals to multiplication of all the digits in the number

+### REST1 Call another API
+You should add remote site setting  https://gorest.co.in/ this url to run this apex code.
+And Call apex class from anonymous window.

 ## Visual Force

 ### Visual Force 1 - Account Contact Create and Delete